Wasabi Technologies

-Company History
+History

 Wasabi founders, David Friend and Jeff Flowers, were previously co-founders of Carbonite, an online backup service, as well as several other companies.
 Friend’s first venture, ARP Instruments, developed synthesizers used by artists including Stevie Wonder, David Bowie, and Led Zeppelin.
-He later founded Computer Pictures Corporation, an early innovator in computer graphics; Pilot Software, which pioneered multidimensional databases for analyzing large-scale customer data; Faxnet, which became the world’s largest provider of fax-to-email services; and Sonexis, a VoIP conferencing company.
-Immediately prior to founding Wasabi, Friend co-founded Carbonite, now one of the world’s leading cloud backup companies.
+He later founded Computer Pictures Corporation, Pilot Software, Faxnet, and Sonexis.

-The company was initially called "BlueArchive" at its founding, but was later renamed to "Wasabi Technologies, Inc." after hot Japanese horseradish.
+The company was initially called "BlueArchive" at its founding, but was later renamed to "Wasabi Technologies, Inc." after the Japanese horseradish.
+Wasabi's core offering is its "hot" file storage that is fully compatible with the Amazon S3 API.